chevah/geck/content/testing.rst

     mocked_object = Mock(specs=SomeClass)

-You can use mock object in the following circumstances:
+You can use the mock object in the following circumstances:

 * Want to trigger an error from a function that requires a precondition that is hard to create in a test.